mithril-security/vgrs/README.md

 }
 ~~~

-For now this only works on Linux, FreeBSD or MacOS, and only on 32- or 64-bit
+For now this only works on Linux, FreeBSD or MacOS, and only 64-bit
 x86, but support for other platforms should be easy (see `src/arch/`).

+There previously was support for 32-bit x86.
+You can found the code
+in `arch/x86-linux-macos.rs` but it no longer works.

 There is [API documentation online][] although it's rather sparse.
 You will
 probably want to look at the [Valgrind user manual][] and the C headers in